mitchell-wu/stats_machine_learning_project/README.md

 <a name="future-work"></a>
 ## Future Work
-Future enhancements include adding more variables like ticket policies and exploring models for other routes.
+Future enhancements include adding more variables like ticket policies(e.g. refunfable/non-refundable) and exploring models that can input takeoff and landing locations to expand the predictable range.